 \begin{problem} Find a computable function $f$ and a polytime algorithm that, for a matroid $M$ given by an independence oracle, finds a branch-depth decomposition of $M$ of width and depth at most $f(\bd(M))$. \end{problem}

-Closely related to the task of computing the value of a depth measure is the problem of finding the ``obstructions'' for each value of the measure, that is, for a parameter $k$, to determine the set of matroids which are restriction- or minor-minimal with respect to having the considered depth measure strictly greater than $k$.
+Closely related to the task of computing the value of a depth measure is the problem of finding the ``obstructions'' for each value of the measure.
+That is, for a parameter $k$, to determine the set of matroids which are restriction- or contraction- or minor-minimal with respect to having the considered depth measure strictly greater than $k$.

-For instance, DeVos, Kwon and Oum~\cite{DeVKO20} proved that, for every finite field $\mathbb{F}$, every class of matroids representable over $\FF$ of bounded c-depth is well-quasi ordered with respect to restriction.
-This implies that the set of restriction-minimal matroids of c-depth greater than $k$ (i.e., the set of obstructions to having c-depth at most~$k$) is finite for each $k$, albeit without giving an explicit size bound.
+For instance, DeVos, Kwon, and Oum~\cite{DeVKO20} proved that, for every finite field $\mathbb{F}$, every class of matroids representable over $\FF$ of bounded c-depth is well-quasi-ordered with respect to restriction.
+This implies that the set of restriction-minimal matroids of c-depth greater than~$k$ (i.e., the set of obstructions to having c-depth at most~$k$) is finite for each $k$, albeit without giving an explicit size bound.
 Gajarsk\'y, Pek{\'{a}}rkov{\'{a}} and Pilipczuk~\cite{GajPP25} later re-proved an equivalent result with an explicit upper bound on the size of such obstructions in terms of $k$ and $|\mathbb{F}|$.
-Again, this result extends to the measures c$^*$-depth and matroid tree-depth via functional equivalence of their values, and to the d$^*$-depth via duality.
-It would be interesting to prove an analogous result for, e.g., the c$^*$d-depth, which would, in particular, imply a positive answer to \Cref{prb:csddcompute}.
+Again, this result extends to the contraction-minimal obstructions for d$^*$-depth via duality.
+It would be interesting to prove an analogous result concerning, for example, the minor-minimal obstructions for c$^*$d-depth.

-At last, we would like to return to the closure properties of depth measures, as studied in \Cref{sec:closurede}.
+Finally, we would like to return to the closure properties of depth measures, as studied in \Cref{sec:closurede}.
 In \cite{BriKL25} (\Cref{thm:contrclosure}), it is proved that the contraction$^*$-depth of a matroid $M$ is equal to the restriction closure of its c-depth, modulo the technical difference by $1$ caused by our adjusted definition of c-depth.
 In \Cref{thm:csclosure}, we prove that the c$^*$-depth of a matroid $M$ is equal to the restriction closure of its c-depth, that is, to the minimum c-depth of a matroid $M'$ that contains $M$ as a restriction.
-Analogously, \cite{DBLP:journals/corr/abs-2402-16215prep} proved that the branch-depth of a \emph{representable} matroid $M$ is equal to the minor closure of its cd-depth, that is, to the minimum cd-depth of a matroid $M'$ that contains $M$ as a minor.
-However, \cite{DBLP:journals/corr/abs-2402-16215prep} leave open the question whether the same statement holds for all matroids.
+Analogously, \cite{DBLP:journals/corr/abs-2402-16215prep} proves that the branch-depth of a \emph{representable} matroid $M$ is equal to the minor closure of its cd-depth, that is, to the minimum cd-depth of a matroid $M'$ that contains $M$ as a minor.
+However, \cite{DBLP:journals/corr/abs-2402-16215prep} leaves open the question whether the same statement holds for all matroids.